PromptChainer/showcase-article-gen/README.md

 ## 💼 Contributing

-Pull requestsm suggestions and improvemnts are welcome!
+Pull requests, suggestions and improvemnts are welcome!

 ## 📝 License

-You get a PromptChainer use case and you get a PromptChainer use case and you get a PromptChainer use case...
+Distributed under the MIT License.
+See LICENSE for more information.

 ## 📫 Contact